Career X: Explore. Connect. Exchange.

 Experience careers up close

-Visit diverse workplaces, meet professionals, and discover a range of industries and career pathways.
+Visit diverse workplaces, meet working professionals, and explore a range of different careers and industries focusing on Toronto’s vibrant cultural and artistic scenes.

 Connect and exchange ideas

-Make new connections and build career-minded relationships with our featured employers, guest speakers, U of T staff and your fellow participants.
-Ask questions, share insights, and learn how identity and career journeys intersect in real-work settings.
+Make new connections and build career-minded relationships with our featured host organizations, guest speakers, U of T staff, and your fellow participants.
+Ask questions, learn new career insights, and experience how personal identity and values can show up in the workplace.

 Gain real-world perspective